rolandsalvador/officenetwork/README.md

 <br />
 <br />
 <img src="https://i.imgur.com/bPX2K2F.png"/>
 In the Internet node, I set up two more routers named ISP1 and ISP2.
 However, these routers are currently just for show.
-The focus of this project is on the small office side, not the Internet side, so this will suffice for now.
+The focus of part 1 is on network creation, not connectivity, so this will suffice for now.
 <br />
 <br />
 <img src="https://i.imgur.com/VLe8Rj5.png"/>